 Top Electric Vehicles in California: Sales & Charging Capabilities

-California is at the forefront of electric vehicle (EV) adoption—so much so that sales here in our state now make up over 30% of the market nationwide.
-Thanks to the rapid rollout of over 150,000 public and shared private chargers across the state, it’s also easier than ever to charge your vehicle after you buy it!
+California is still at the forefront of electric vehicle (EV) adoption.
+Nearly 30% of all new cars sold in the state are now electric, a record high.
+Thanks to the rapid rollout of more than 200,000 public and shared private chargers across the state, it’s also easier than ever to charge your EV locally.

 Tesla’s cars are obviously the most well-known and popular, so it isn’t surprising that they take up the top two spots.
-Alternatives from companies like Chevrolet and Nissan are quickly catching up, though—and they’re often easier on the pocketbook.
+Alternatives from companies like Chevrolet and Nissan are quickly catching up, though, because they’re easier on the pocketbook.

 A woman plugs a Level 2 EV charger into her car near her home